pdabke/cli-creator/README.md

 # cli-creator
 Typescript libraries often provide a command line interface (CLI) to enable interactive use of their API.
 For example, AWS offers an SDK as well aws-cli, a command line tool to interact with cloud resources.
-Keeping the CLI in synch with the underlying APIs is time consuming and highly error prone process. `cli-creator` automates this process.
-With just a few lines of code, `cli-creator` can create a CLI that maps class or interface methods into CLI commands.
+Keeping the CLI in sync with the underlying APIs is time consuming and highly error prone process. `cli-creator` automates this process by generating CLI commands from Typescript interface or class type definition.
+This allows developers to keep their CLI in sync with the API changes by simply rebuilding the CLI code without any coding changes.
 ## Usage
 Install globally or locally
 ```